gjmarques/healthconnective/README.md

+Directory service is composed of a Django server and a PostGIS database:
 DO NOT USE docker-compose, known issues with Django connecting to database.

-Run Django server:
+-Run Django server:

   python3 manage.py runserver

-Create PostGIS container:
+-Create PostGIS container:

   docker run --name "postgis" -p 5432:5432 -d -t kartoza/postgis